 Before We Were Yours is inspired by the true events surrounding Georgia Tann, an American child trafficker who operated the Tennessee Children’s Home Society, an adoption agency in Memphis, Tennessee.
 From the 1920s through to the 1950s, Tann used her orphanage as a front for a black market baby adoption scheme to sell children to wealthy parents which included prominent clients like Hollywood actresses, Joan Crawford and June Allyson.
-Tann used a variety to methods to procure the children, including taking children out of nurseries in the guise of a welfare agent or directly kidnapping them from their homes.
-However, Tann’s favourite targets were unmarried mothers who were often told their child at died soon after birth.
+Tann used a variety of methods to procure the children, including taking children out of nurseries in the guise of a welfare agent or directly kidnapping them from their homes.
+However, Tann’s favourite targets were unmarried mothers who were often told their child had died soon after birth.

 While the Foss children are fictional, their plight at the orphanage was very real and makes for heartbreaking reading.
 Rill is a courageous character whose main focus is to keep her siblings safe while plotting their escape but she is forced to watch as her siblings are taken away one by one.
 The story is told in the dual narrative format with Rill the narrator of the 1939 chapters, and although the children are all given different names, it is easy to work out May Crandall is actually Rill.
 The mystery is how Avery Stafford’s grandmother, Judy, fits into the picture and the reader is strung along for most of the novel before that part is revealed.
 It did get quite frustrating at times because just when it seemed we were about to learn everything, something else would happen and we’d be back to square one.